Starignus/PythonPractise/README.md

 All the students (GD1 and DE2) will have access to the programming material shown in the workshop.

-To copy the repo in your computer just execute the following command line in the terminal ( you must be in the path where you want to save the folder in your computer):
+To copy the repo to your computer, just execute the following command line in the terminal ( you must be in the path where you want to save the folder on your computer):

 ``` bash
 $cd /name/of/folder